 Unfortunately, there are those who dislike free speech.
 And they have been assaulting the Web for years now, usually claiming to be protecting children.
 They trotted out the “Communications Decency Act of 1996,” and other, similar legislation since then.
 In other countries filtering software has been used to restrict access to entire nations of Web sites.
 I oppose these measures and these people, and others oppose them.
 The price of free speech is eternal vigilance.

 If you want to see some older statements of mine about these issues look here.

-I do a radio program called Back of the Book, which airs on alternate Saturday mornings at 5:00 AM on WBAI-FM 99.5 on your FM dial, broadcasting with 50,000 Watts of effective radiated power from the top of the Empire State Building in New York City, and streaming live at WBAI.ORG.
+I do a radio program called Back of the Book, which airs on alternate Saturday mornings at 5:00 AM on WBAI-FM 99.5 on your FM dial, broadcasting with 50,000 Watts of effective radiated power from the top of 4 Times Square in New York City, and streaming live at WBAI.ORG.

 Want to find out more about WBAI and my connection to it?

 For a number of years I was looking around for someone to love.
 And eventually I found someone!.

 Here's my public PGP key updated August 28, 2016.

 There are always tag ends.
 No life is so bereft of connections that it can be entirely encapsulated in a few links.
 Here are some miscellaneous things related to me that I'm choosing to put up here.